This is the website of the Stable Isotopes in Zooarchaeology Working Group of the International Council for Archaeozoology (ICAZ).

 The proceedings of the 2012 conference were published as a special issue, “Zooarchaeology and Stable Isotope Analyses” (S.E.
 Pilaar Birch and K. Kirsanow, ed.) in the journal Archaeological and Anthropological Sciences (Springer, June 2013).
 The working group is also actively engaged in compiling a bibliography of relevant literature, which is available on this site and regularly updated.

-The most recent meeting of the working group took place in March 2016; additional information on the meeting and proceedings can be found here.
+The most recent meeting of the working group “Beyond the baseline” took place in March 2023 in Berlin at the Museum Für Naturkunde and Freie Universität Berlin and also was accessible online.